When you should contact Maitland hospital

-The Antenatal Clinic at Maitland is often very busy.
-While we make every effort to keep appointment times, the clinic does sometimes run late.
+The Antenatal Clinic at Muswellbrook Maternity can be busy.
+While we make every effort to keep appointment times, the clinic may occasionally run late.
 We ask for your patience during these times and will endeavour to keep you well informed.
-You will receive a reminder text prior to the day of your appointment.
-If you are unable to keep your appointment please ring to rearrange another time (49392739).

-The Maitland Hospital, provides important training opportunities for a wide range of health care professionals.
+The Muswellbrook Hospital is a teaching hospital, providing important training opportunities for a wide range of health care professionals.
 Students are always under the direct supervision of an experienced practitioner.
 You will be asked permission before a student observes or participates in your care and you have the right to say no. Your wishes will be respected at all times and this will not affect your care.

 Our future midwives, the midwifery students are available to share your pregnancy journey with you, and can provide a familiar face throughout your pregnancy, birth and postnatal experience.
 Speak to your midwife if you would like to be part of this special program.

-You may be invited to participate in research projects taking place in the Maitland Hospital.
+You may be invited to participate in research projects taking place at the hospital.
 These projects are designed to increase our knowledge about pregnancy, birth and the postnatal period, so that we may improve our services for your care and for women in the future.
 Participation in research is completely voluntary.
 The standard of care you receive will not be affected in any way if you choose not to take part.

 Overseas Visitors or those who don’t have a Medicare card

-Maitland Hospital is a public health care facility.
+The Muswellbrook Hospital is a public health care facility.
+All patients must have a Medicare card.
 Women not eligible for Medicare benefits will be asked to pay a fee at each visit; this may be reimbursed later by their own Health Insurance Fund.